Emerging Mobility Labor Study

 - Obtain demographic data about the on-demand workforce in San Francisco to help inform policy recommendations.

-- Examine what the City of San Francisco can do to improve gig work.
+- Examine what the City of San Francisco can do to improve working conditions and improve the lives of app-based workers.

 - October 2018 – February 2019: Project initiation and stakeholder engagement